MEDSL/2022-elections-official/codebook.md

 ### readme_check:
 An indicator for whether an issue arose with the data that must be noted in a readme file, "TRUE" if so, and "FALSE" otherwise.
 Note that such a decision must be made by senior QA staff, and should be minimized to the greatest extent possible.

+### magnitude:
+The number of seats to be filled, usually equal to the number of votes an elector can cast for the office